ytisf/RandomGoodness/README.md

 Not mine but they are useful.
 Have a few features to add later on...
 ## CoprimeRandomnessCheck .py
 This is based on the fact that in any large set of numbers the distribution between cofactors and coprimes will `lim -> (6/(pi^2))`.
 Therefore, it will generate 10^6 `long` pairs between 0 and 10^9 and then put them in one of two buckets: coprime or cofactor.
 After that it will calculate `(6/(pi^2))` and try to evaluate how close they are. **NOT FOR CRYPTO!!!**
+## crysknife
+crysknife is a simple HTTP 'MiTM' tool.
+Its original purpose is to help detect malware compromised devices **after** a sinkhole has been created.
+Hence, nothing fancy or unique.
+Just want to have this at hand for later.
+It will save logs to a `recent.log` log file with the requests encoded into base64.

 GPL 3
 ======